rednafi/py-vscode/docs/files/debugging.md

     * Callstack:
     * Breakpoints:

-* Using the debug toolbar for inspecting code line by line
+* Using the debug toolbar for inspecting code line by line (mention that the debug toolbar is also draggable)
 * Using the `DEBUG CONSOLE` for evaluating variables and more experimentation